zhao201730685110/ICp-banking-microservices/README.md

 # Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
 MPLbank integrates an Account Management System running on IBM Mainframe.
-On top of this component, an API layer based on IBM API Connect has been set up to deliver a banking API.
-It makes banking services reachable through API from all kind of applications.
+On top of this component, an API layer based on IBM API Connect has been set up to deliver banking APIs.
+It makes banking services reachable through APIs from all kind of applications.
 IBM Cloud private has been configured into the LinuxOne LinuxONE Community Cloud.

 ![alt text](images/architecture_pattern.png "Architecture")